Woman locks herself in car after burglars threaten to kill her for witnessing crime, police say - NewsBreak

 At about 11:52 p.m. on Sept.
 11, McAllen police were dispatched to a clothing store, Yahaira’s Ropa, in reference to a burglary of a building that has just occurred.
 The suspects were described as wearing all black and running southbound on Bicentennial toward Chicago Avenue.

-When police arrived, they were met by a woman who said she saw the men who broke into the business while she was inside her vehicle.PD: Edinburg man lights ex’s garage on fire, neighbor puts out flames with garden hose
+When police arrived, they were met by a woman who said she saw the men who broke into the business while she was inside her vehicle.NYC man admits to brutally killing mom so he could collect inheritance sooner

 Before the 911 call was made, police say another officer had called over the radio to say he had detained two men who were under the influence, wearing all black and had several jewelry items in their possession.